 Gift Cards14 partners14 part.

 Hilton Honors points can be used toward shopping with Hilton’s merchants, such as Nike, Samsung and Amazon, but again, this isn’t where the best value lies.

-The American Express Hilton Surpass card earns 12 Hilton Honors points per dollar spent directly with Hilton Hotels & Resorts; six points per dollar spent at restaurants, supermarkets and gas stations; and three points per dollar spent in all other categories.
+The American Express Hilton Ascend card earns 12 Hilton Honors points per dollar spent directly with Hilton Hotels & Resorts; six points per dollar spent at restaurants, supermarkets and gas stations; and three points per dollar spent in all other categories.

-The Amex Surpass card charges foreign transaction fees, which means using it abroad or paying for international Hilton stays is not the best use of the card.
+The Amex Ascend card charges foreign transaction fees, which means using it abroad or paying for international Hilton stays is not the best use of the card.
 Point multipliers in bonus categories are quite lucrative, but given the lower value of Hilton Honors points, the earnings on everyday spending aren’t that strong.

 - Hilton purchases

 No Foreign Transaction Fee

 The Hilton card charges no fee for transactions made outside the United States.